unixpickle/anarch/README.md

  * User-space memory maps
  * A syscall handler mechanism

-Some basic things need to be done:
+Some basic things I'd like to do before v0.1.0

  * Change page callback to be a function pointer
- * Remove "calibrate" interrupts in favor of `Thread::RunAsync`.
  * Create a `VirtPhysSize` type for sizes that must fit in the physical address space as well as the virtual one.

-However, I have *not* implemented NUMA.
+I have *not* implemented NUMA.
 In the future, this will be my next step at improving the x86-64 implementation.